vsbuffalo/dotfiles/README.md

 Removing the cruft from my first dotfiles.
 Out with the old, in with the new!

+⚠️**Warning**: If you use my `dotfiles2`, you *must* modify this to your own purposes!
+For example, `.gitconfig` contains my Git configurations, including my email, etc. Simply cloning this repository and running the setup will result in your Git commits being made under *my* name and email, and neither of us want that.

 ## Installation

 This will bootstrap things: